-- A. Career Technical Education Program's may not be dropped from a schedule before the tenth day of school.
-Students are NOT allowed to transfer from one Career Tech program to another. - B. Students may be removed from a Career Tech-Ed program during the year for any of the following reasons: attendance record, discipline problems, or failure of one or two semesters.
+- A. Career Technical Education Programs may not be dropped from a schedule before the tenth day of school.
+Students are NOT allowed to transfer from one Career Tech program to another.
+To add or drop a student from a program, please see your counselor. - B. Students may be removed from a Career Tech-Ed program during the year for any of the following reasons: attendance record, discipline problems, or failure of one or two semesters.

 Career Tech-Ed Compact students are encouraged to use the Compact bus for program transportation.
 Compact students are permitted to drive with permission from their home school principal and program school principal.
-Permission Form must be filled out at home school.
-BHS Compact Students will adhere to their compact schools parking policy.
+Permission Form must be filled out at program school.
+BHS Compact Students will adhere to their compact school's parking policy.
 If a student has permission to drive to school, they will be required to park in the dirt lot by the soccer field with a home school driving permit in a visible area.
 Driving privileges may be revoked per administration.
 All Junior BHS students, who are in a compact at another school, are required to sign in at the attendance office daily upon arrival for afternoon classes at BHS.